Walter Gordon (soldier, born 1920): Military service

 Gordon's basic training was at Camp Lejeune in North Carolina.
 His airborne training began in August 1942 at Camp Toccoa, Georgia under Herbert Sobel.
 Gordon's nickname 'Smokey' came from his tobacco-chewing habit during his time with Easy Company.
 During training, Gordon found that he needed more water than others, therefore in the field he began carrying extra Hershey's bars as a way to gain access to his comrades' canteens.
 Gordon and Paul Rogers loved composing poems to tease their comrades that had experienced some kind of mishap, and the victims would often explode in anger to their delight.

 Gordon had served with Easy Company as a machine gunner.
 He jumped into Normandy in the early morning hours of 6 June 1944 and landed on a farm.
 He found other unit members shortly after.
 One week later, on 13 June, he was wounded in the arm and shoulder at Carentan, France.
 In the hospital, different groups of military upper brass visited the wounded soldiers and pinned Purple Hearts on the men's pillows.
 Gordon received his, but he unpinned and hid it, so when the next group came, they would give him another Purple Heart.
 After a while, Gordon had several medals.
 Gordon spent 8 weeks in the hospital and returned to Easy Company.
 Darrell "Shifty" Powers recalled one time Gordon gave his last cigarette to Talbert, but charged him a dime for a match.
-When Gordon found out that Talbert was disqualified from receiving Purple Heart for a wound received when Tab was mistakenly bayoneted by another Easy Company trooper, he put together a makeshift ceremony with Paul Rogers and gave Talbert one of his extra Purple Hearts.
+When Gordon found out that Talbert was disqualified from receiving a Purple Heart for a wound received when Tab was mistakenly bayoneted by another Easy Company trooper, he put together a makeshift ceremony with Paul Rogers and gave Talbert one of his extra Purple Hearts.
 They also wrote the poem The Night of the Bayonet for the incident.

 In September 1944, he jumped in the failed mission of Operation Market Garden in the Netherlands.
 Smokey also fought in Bastogne, Belgium in December 1944.
 Major Richard D. Winters remembered seeing Gordon sitting on the edge of his foxhole behind his light machine gun, his head wrapped in a large towel with his helmet on top.
 Winters did not recognize Gordon at first, and was struck knowing that it was him.
 He thought "Damn!
 Gordon's matured!
 He's a man!"
 On Christmas Eve, Gordon was shot by a German sniper, with the bullet penetrating one shoulder, traveling through his body and exiting the shoulder on the other side, which paralyzed him.
 He was evacuated from the front lines on 27 December when Patton's Third Army penetrated the German lines and marched into Bastogne.
 In the process of recovery, Gordon was hospitalized for six months.